Sweet Black Angel

-“Sweet Black Angel” (sometimes known as “Black Angel”) is a song by the Rolling Stones, included on their 1972 album Exile on Main St. It was also released on a single as the B-side to "Tumbling Dice" prior to the album.
-The song features a west Indian rhythm.
+"Sweet Black Angel" (sometimes known as "Black Angel") is a song by the Rolling Stones, included on their 1972 album Exile on Main St. It was also released on a single as the B-side to "Tumbling Dice" prior to the album.
+The song features a West Indian rhythm.

 Writing and recording

 Written by Mick Jagger and Keith Richards, "Sweet Black Angel" is one of the few outright political songs released by the Rolling Stones.
 Jagger was inspired to write the song after seeing a poster of civil rights activist Angela Davis.
 At the time, Davis was facing murder charges.

 Initial recording took place at Stargroves, Mick Jagger’s home in England during the mid 1970 Sticky Fingers sessions with overdubs and final mixing being completed later at Sunset Sound Studios in Los Angeles between December 1971 and March 1972.

 Music and lyrics

-A country-blues ballad with a west Indian rhythm.
-Jagger is on lead vocals and harmonica, Richards and Mick Taylor on guitars and backing vocals, Bill Wyman on bass and Charlie Watts on drums.
+“Sweet Black Angel” is a country-blues ballad with a West Indian rhythm.
+Jagger is on lead vocals and harmonica, Richards on guitar and backing vocals, Mick Taylor on guitar, Bill Wyman on bass and Charlie Watts on drums.
 Richard “Didymus” Washington plays marimba while producer Jimmy Miller lends support on percussion.

 Though Angela Davis is not mentioned by name in the lyrics, the lyrics of the song call "obliquely" for justice for Davis.